sercagal/material/week02-27sep2021/Visium.md

 # Exercise 2a

 ### 10x Visium
 10x Visium is a spatial transcriptomics technique.
 It can be used to determine the concentration of RNAs in different parts of a tissue.
 On one slide there are four capture areas on which tissue can be placed.
 In the capture area there are barcoded spots with oligonucleotides.
-The tissue is permeabalized and the RNA binds to the oligonucleotides, cDNA is synthesized and sequenced.
+The tissue is fixed and permeabalized and the RNA binds to the oligonucleotides, cDNA is synthesized and sequenced.

 ### Resources:
 * [10x Company Website](https://www.10xgenomics.com/products/spatial-gene-expression)